GeneticlyyH2O/AuthPlugin/README.md

 # AuthPlugin

-Discord-based login system for Paper 1.12
+Discord-based login system for PaperMC

+Supported Versions: 1.12

+Work in progress versions: 1.13 to 1.16 and 1.17 to 1.21

 ---